cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/README.md

 1. Click `Install`.
 You will be taken to the `Workload` page for the new `Stratos`

-1. Wait for the Workload Pods to come up by navigating to the `Pods` page
+1. Wait for the Workload Pods to come up.
+To see these navigating to the `Pods` page of the Workload that's automatically come up.
+   - Just like watching these pods come up in the CLI they should be marked as ready and have a positive status.

+1. Discover the URL for the new Stratos
+   - Use the same address as the old Stratos but update the port to the one defined in values - `30892`
+   - The port number can also been seen in the `Workload`'s `Services` page for the `<x>-ui-ext` service

+1. Navigate to the new Stratos in the same tab

-1. Log in to the new Stratos 2 using the same URL as Stratos 1, but with the different port number `30892`, then log out again
+1. Log in to the new Stratos using the same credentials

+   Username: `admin`

+   Password: `password`

 ### Uninstall
 1. Navigate to the Workloads list by clicking on the `Workloads` button in the sidenav on the left